Kiwi Travel International Airlines: Competition, route expansion and fleet changes

 By the end of 1995, Air New Zealand had established Freedom Air via its subsidiary Mount Cook Airline and operated in direct competition with Kiwi, offering the same routes and a similar fare structure.
-In early 1996, Kiwi replaced its Boeing 727 with a leased Boeing 757 from the UK-based company Air 2000, later replaced by a Boeing 737.
+In early 1996, Kiwi replaced its Boeing 727 with a leased Boeing 757 from the United Kingdom based company Air 2000, later replaced by a Boeing 737.
 Freedom Air also operated a Boeing 737.
-Kiwi added a second aircraft, an Airbus A320, and expanded its network to include Christchurch and the Australian city of Melbourne.
+Kiwi added a second aircraft, an Airbus A320, and expanded its network to include Christchurch and the Australian cities of Melbourne and Perth.
 By September 1996, trans-Tasman fares reached historic lows of $199 for return tickets between Melbourne/Christchurch and Melbourne/Hamilton.

-Both Kiwi and Freedom operated with ad hoc liveries based on those of their lessors; Kiwi used a stylised Kiwi bird, while Freedom Air used a stylised sun.

 Financial troubles and liquidation

 Following intense competition with Freedom Air and a series of financial difficulties, Kiwi Travel International Airlines went into voluntary liquidation on 9 September 1996.
 Passengers on both sides of the Tasman Sea were stranded.
 In Brisbane, the company's Boeing 737 and Airbus A320 were taken by Airservices Australia in lieu of unpaid aviation fees.
 They were eventually returned to their owners.

-Freedom Air ceased operations in March 2008, with its routes being taken over by its parent company, Air New Zealand.
-Air New Zealand stopped all international flights out of Hamilton and Palmerston North as of mid-April 2009.
-Flights from Dunedin have been reduced to a seasonal basis.